ashumeow/filtered_websocket/README.md

 ##### Redis PubSub Integration

 Storage objects that support pubsub, like redis, may be used for passing messages via filters.
-To pass messages broadcasted to a channel "global" to all connected clients via redis run:
+To pass messages to all connected clients via a redis channel named "global" run:

     export STORAGE_OBJECT_MODULE="filtered_websocket.storage_objects.redis"
-    python -m filtered_websocket.server -f filtered_websocket.filters.broadcast_pubsub
+    python -m filtered_websocket.server -f filtered_websocket.filters.broadcast_pubsub --redis_channels global

 ###### Build a unique server from the CLI using filters as arguments